mjdamgaard/UP-Web-Project/README (longer version).md

 Having continuous ratings rather than binary tags, which is either there or not there, also means that the data is of much higher quality when it comes to using that data to provide good search results (and feeds for that matter).
-Therefore, if a user for instance wants to search though all movies and order then such that, say, the movies that are both the most funny and at the same time the most wholesome appears on the top of the list of search results, the data of an application using continuous ratings will be much more useful than, say, folksonomy data in terms ordering search result this way.
+Therefore, if a user for instance wants to search through all movies and order them such that, say, the movies that are both the most funny and at the same time the most wholesome appears on the top of the list of search results, the data of an application using continuous ratings will be much more useful than, say, folksonomy data in terms ordering search result this way, since the degree of how much the tags/predicates apply (according to the users) can be determined with much higher precision.

+So not only will the volume of user data potentially be higher for a rating hub running on top of an SDB, the quality of that data will certainly be much higher.

 ### How such an application might be implemented